vsevaq/currenccy_app/README.md

 ## Api documentation

-To check the api and point and description for them put next url to your browser line:
+To check api endpoints and description for them put next url to your browser line:

 ```http://localhost:5000/docs```